verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] please be patient with me, everything i learned in childhood was wrong
 - [ ] In a rich man’s house, there is nowhere to spit but his face.
 - [ ] the more you depend on something, the more power it has over you.
 - [ ] He knows where the bodies are buried because he dug half the graves.
+- [ ] “There is reason, after all, that some people wish to colonize the moon, and others dance before it as an ancient friend.”
+— James Baldwin